Leyanet Gonzalez, MD, MBA

 What types of questions are typically asked?

 Why do you want to do a pain management fellowship?
 What makes you unique?
 Why this program?
 Why this location?
-What are you going to do after fellowship/Where do you see yourself in ten years?
+What are you going to do after fellowship/where do you see yourself in 10 years?